 Creating A Password-Protected WordPress Site

-There are various methods through which you can make your WordPress account password protected.
+There are various methods through which you can make your WordPress account password-protected.
 It can be achieved via settings, plugins, and a lot more internal settings.
 You can easily make your WordPress page a password-protected page.

-Creating a Password-Protected Post in WordPress Site
+Creating a Password-Protected Post on a WordPress Site

 - Step Two: Go to posts and click on all posts.

 - Step Four: Using the published manual, change the post visibility to password protected and ensure that the settings are saved.
-Nor did the last kill to create a password.
+Nor did the last kill create a password.

 - Step Five: Enter a password.